 It is all about credibility for your brand.
 If you don’t have a website, especially in the FCGM industry, consumers might think you are not legit.
 You would not enter your local market without a website so why would you do so in China?

-Having ICP (Internet Content Provider) License to build your website locally can provide a better user experience with a faster and stable server.
-ICPL enables you to get verified your website with more feature accessibility and bring more trust to be ranked higher and increase your web traffic on the dominant China search engine, Baidu.
+Having an ICP (Internet Content Provider) License to build your website locally can provide a better user experience with a faster and more stable server.
+ICPL enables you to verify your website with more feature accessibility and bring more trust to be ranked higher and increase your web traffic on the dominant China search engine, Baidu.
 Moreover, SEO for organic search traffic cost less than investment in campaign and advertisement and can be your long-term investment.

 Contact GMA to Start Selling your Leather Goods in China